 The Alexia Foundation promotes the power of photojournalism to give voice to social injustice.
 Production grants are awarded to students and professional photographers to give them the financial ability to produce substantial stories that drive change in the effort to make the world a better place.
 Students also get scholarship opportunities.

 Inspired by their dear daughter and sister Alexia Tsairis who was innocently killed at the age of 20 during the 1988 terrorist bombing of Pan Am Flight 103, the Tsairis family have worked to build Alexia’s legacy as a photographer through The Alexia Foundation.
 From it’s beginning as a memorial fund at Alexia’s alma mater Syracuse University, The Alexia Foundation has grown to become one of the most well-known and respected awards in the field of photojournalism, earning recognition and awards from World Press Photo, the Emmy News and Documentary Awards, the duPont-Columbia University Award, and a Pulitzer Prize; just to name just a few.
-The Alexia Foundation has given $700,000 to 110 photography students and 18 professional photojournalists producing 128 funded projects over the last 24 years.
+Since its inception in 1991, The Alexia Foundation has given $947,000 to 120 photography students and 21 professional photojournalists producing 141 funded projects.